 than most of Adidas’ shoes, which tend to run on the higher side in terms of price.
 The Falcon Elite 4 is also much cheaper than most popular trainers on the market, partly because it is an older model, and partly because it is a more casual shoe comparatively.
 Though the features of the Elite 4 are somewhat minimal, for the price the shoe is sold at, it is definitely a good value.

 Traction is the ability of a shoe to grip onto various surfaces.
-The traction offered by the Falcon Elite 4 is fairly good, though definitely not exceptional.
+Falcon Elite 4 has traction that is fairly good, though definitely not exceptional.
 The main proponent of this is the carbon rubber outsole.
 Carbon rubber generally does a good job at gripping surfaces, though for less tractioned surfaces like trail, there may be a bit less grip.
-Overall, traction shouldn’t be an issue in most cases for the Falcon Elite 4.
+Overall, traction shouldn’t be a problem in most cases for the Falcon Elite 4.
 It may suffer a bit, but should definitely still be usable in non-city terrains.

-Flexibility is a trait that helps prevent common twists and sprains by allowing the foot to move more naturally.
-The upper plays a big part in the flexibility of the Falcon Elite 4, thanks again to its mesh design.
+Flexibility can help prevent common twists and sprains by allowing the foot to move more naturally, and is a useful trait as such.
+The upper plays a big part in the flexibility in the Falcon Elite 4, thanks again to its mesh design.
 Mesh is a flexible material because of the way it is woven, with intentional holes.
 Another factor that contributes to the flexibility of the Falcon Elite 4 is its midsole.
 The midsole’s EVA foam adds some flexibility, as EVA is inherently a very flexible material.
 Overall, the flexibility of this shoe is definitely adequate, though, once again, not particularly outstanding.

 The Falcon Elite 4 is a fairly stable

-shoe, mainly due to the upper and midsole.
+shoe, mostly because of the midsole and also the upper.
 The upper’s mesh and synthetic overlays come in again.
 Together, as mentioned before, they provide much stability to the foot by simultaneously securing it while running, and allowing for good range of movement.
 The midsole comes in again as well with its foam cushioning and AdiPrene material.
 These adds stability by reducing impacts while running, which makes for an overall less disruptive, and more cohesive stride.
 The stability of the Falcon Elite 4 is pretty good thanks to its midsole and upper.

 The drop, or heel measurement, of the Falcon Elite 4 is around 10 mm.
 This is a very standard drop for a shoe of this type, and shouldn’t present any major issues for most.
 This might be too high for those who prefer very minimalist shoes, but apart from that it is not really a plus or a minus for the shoe overall.